 |Total||21 (42%)||29 (58%)||$26.50|

-As you can see, due to short-term positive variance, when you expected to win an average of $12.50 in this bet, you actually won $26.50 because the coin flipped in your favor in the short-term.
+As you can see, due to short-term positive variance, when you expected to win an average of $12.50 in this bet, you actually won $26.50 because the coin flipped in your favor in the short term.
 In this same, you won 8% more of the time than you would have expected in the long term.
-We can account this as short-term positive variance luck.
+We can account for this as short-term positive variance luck.

 So what is long term?
 Well, lets look at some larger sample sizes: